-It is normal to lose blood during hip or knee replacement surgery.
+It is normal to lose blood during and after hip or knee replacement surgery.
 Some people need a blood transfusion during surgery or during their recovery period in the hospital.
 You are less likely to need a transfusion if your red blood count is high enough before surgery.

 Much of the bleeding during surgery comes from the bone that has been cut.
 A bruise may occur if blood collects around the new joint or under the skin after surgery.

 Your chances of having a blood clot form are higher during and soon after hip or knee replacement surgery.
 Sitting or lying down for long periods of time during and after surgery will make your blood move more slowly through your body.
 This increases your risk of a blood clot.

 Two types of blood clots are: